 - Raise the temperature at the start of March.
 Do so slowly over a week.

 - Feed your male and female to get their weight back up.

 - Introduce the male to the female.
-Leave them for an hour to see if they start mating.
+Leave them together for an hour to see if they start mating.

 - If they don’t, you should put the male with another male for an hour.
 This encourages them to compete for the female.

 - Reintroduce the male and female every other day.
 Continue until the female isn’t interested.
-This likely means she’s pregnant.
+This likely means that she’s pregnant.

 Once the snake becomes gravid (pregnant), follow conventional breeding protocols.
 That means keeping the eggs inside an eggbox, inside an incubator.
 Here’s our guide to incubating eggs.
 Like all ball python eggs, they will take between 53-55 days to hatch.